 Major banks such as Bank of America and Citibank have great fraud protection programs for their customers that are proactive.
 It is not uncommon for these credit card issuers to catch fraudulent activity long before it hits your radar.
 These financial institutions use complex algorithms to determine if a purchase is out of the ordinary, and that is a major preventative measure against fraud (Warning!
 This can affect you even if fraudulent charges are not detected.
 Planning on purchasing a TV?
 Let the bank know ahead of time.
-Are you travelling to a foreign country?
+Are you traveling to a foreign country?
 Then definitely let the bank know that it’s okay to allow charges in Costa Rica.
 The algorithm might determine that these transactions are fraudulent and shut your card down without you even knowing about it.)

 Tip: When shopping online be on the lookout for merchants who are “Verified by Visa” or “MasterCard SecureCode” members.
 Most banks will cover your debit card for 100% of fraudulent charges if the merchant has one of these classifications.

 Final Word: Who Wins the Showdown?Ultimately, more protections are offered to online shoppers who pay with their credit cards.
 Although debit cards have plenty of benefits in certain situations it’s best to keep it in your wallet when purchasing goods online.